DimitrisMazarakis/lab_assignment/Design_pattern/README.md

 ## Creation of SourceFileReader interface
 ### SourceFileReader Role
-+ Is to specify how the methodsreadFileIntoList and readFileIntoString should be.
++ Is to specify how the methods readFileIntoList and readFileIntoString should be.
 ### Benefits
 + Multiple inheritance
-## Creation of readLocalFile and readWebFile classes
+## Creation of ReadLocalFile and ReadWebFile classes
-### readLocalFile Role
+### ReadLocalFile Role
 + Reads a local file either into list or into String.
-### readWebFile Role
+### ReadWebFile Role
 + Reads a web file either into list or into String.
 ### Benefits
 + There is less complecity than before because there are less if-else statements.